Travelling with a disability? Our Latitude team has you covered

 Why choose Latitude holiday insurance for disabled people?

 Theres no reason why organising travel insurance for the disabled has to be stressful or expensive.
-At Holiday Extras, when you book a Latitude policy youll get up to £15m in medical cover, cancellation cover up to £5,000 per person per trip and up to £2,000 baggage cover, at a very competitive price.
+At Holiday Extras, when you book one of our Latitude policies youll get up to £15m in medical cover, cancellation cover up to £5,000 per person per trip and up to £2,000 baggage cover, at a very competitive price.
 Annual and single-trip policies are available, with options including cruise cover too.
 Latitude is ideal for family travel, and provides travel insurance for disabled children.

-How Latitude can help you book disabled travel insurance
+How our Latitude team can help you book disabled travel insurance

 Booking online is nice and easy.
 By entering your details and declaring your condition, we can guide you through our simple medical screening.
 It's just a few questions so we can arrange a suitable level of cover and an affordable price, all this means we can offer you the best travel insurance policy.